ShiftForward/mucuchies/README.md

 ## Developing new components

-When developing a new component to your dashboard, you will most frequently be implementing a new widget, a new source or a combination of both.
+When developing a new component for your dashboard, you will most frequently be implementing a new widget, a new source or a combination of both.

 In order to implement a new widget, you should create an